Stars – staff recognition

 Recognising and acknowledging the discretionary effort staff put into an organisation should be far simpler than it is.
-It is, in truth, a potential pot-hole, if not thoroughly thought through and by that I mean at least seven things.
+It is, in truth, a psychological minefield, a potential pot-hole, if not thoroughly thought through and by that I mean at least seven things.
 I know it seems a lot.

 Experience is what you get when you don’t get want you want.

 I am one of those that have fallen right in.
 The fall guy to good intention.
 I have witnessed colleagues, at all levels of leadership, stumble over their well-intended recognitions and shout out.
-In one-to-one conversations, department meetings and at staff briefings though the grandest calamities are reserved for the end of term events – with often the largest convene and live audience.
+In one-to-one conversations, department meetings and at staff briefings – with the grandest of all calamities reserved for the end of term events – with often the largest convene and live audience.
 Here are a few of the more common pitfalls and subsequent fails.

 Thanking leaving staff by name seems simple.
 It should be.
 But miss out a colleague, at any level of the organisation, expect to backdraft of disapproval.
 You can’t even afford to over-look staff that left a day, a week earlier for whatever reason, from your list – without expecting a few “humphs” and disparaging “snorts.”
 Should you fall foul, all I can say is be humble, but the truth is, it really is too late.

 Comedy thank you’s.